By using this site, you agree to the Privacy Policy and Terms of Use.

 What type of fat is most harmful for brain aging?

-Visceral fat, the deep abdominal fat surrounding internal organs, showed the strongest association with accelerated brain aging.
+Visceral fat, the deep abdominal fat surrounding internal organs, showed the strongest association with accelerated brain aging in the RSNA 2025 study.
 This type of fat is metabolically active and linked to inflammation and insulin resistance.

 How was brain age measured in this study?

-Researchers used advanced MRI imaging techniques to analyze brain structure and estimate biological brain age, comparing it to chronological age.
-This method has been validated in multiple neuroimaging studies.
+Researchers used advanced MRI imaging techniques to analyze brain structure and estimate biological brain age, comparing it to chronological age, according to the Meysami et al. RSNA 2025 presentation.

 Can changing body composition actually slow brain aging?